 Secondly, you can control the dander already within your home.
 To do this, you’ll need to keep things clean.
 Limit dust-gathering decorations or clutter in your home to avoid trapping pet dander in your home.

 You should also vacuum frequently to keep as much dander out of your carpet as possible.

-An air filter that purifies your air will trap airborne dander and save your poor runny nose from breathing in so many allergens.
+An air filter that purifies your air will help trap a lot of the airborne dander.
+This will save your poor runny nose from breathing in so many allergens.

-Another helpful strategy is to keep you dog-snuggling clothes and your everyday clothes separate, so you don’t wear allergens all day long.
+Another helpful strategy is to keep you dog-snuggling clothes and your everyday clothes separate.
+That way, you don’t wear allergens all day long.

 Finally, restrict the dog’s exposure to the house.
 If you can, ease your dog into living outside full-time.
 This will make a huge difference for your allergies.

 If you live in an apartment or an environment where dogs can’t live outside, limit your dog’s domain.
 You could keep her out of your bedroom, or train her to stay off all carpeted areas.

 Of course, environment control isn’t the only thing you can do to help yourself.
 Make an appointment with your primary care doctor or allergist to get an allergy test and prescription.

 There are many allergy medicines available (such as Zyrtec or Benadryl), and your doctor can help you find the one that works best for you.